Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Conclusions

-\emph{Conclusions.}---Despite being unfavorable for enhancing the precision of the regression results in ISP, the regression uncertainty assumes an intrinsic connection to response properties of the system under consideration, making it accommodate crucial information of the system's possible phase transitions.
-This enables the development of a fundamentally new type of generic unsupervised machine learning approach LFRU for automated detection of phases of matter, which is based on regression instead of classification and produces directly interpretable results, as manifested concretely in the cases of Ising model and six-state and seven-state clock models.
-Noticing that the working mechanism of LFRU is quite general, its application is not restricted to temperature-driven transitions investigated here.
-Moreover, possible phase transitions in nonequilibrium complex many-body systems such as systems consisting of self-propelled particles \citep{Volpe_Nat_Mach_Intell_2020,Chate_Annu_Rev_2020,Munoz_RMP_2018,Volpe_RMP_2016,Vicsek_Phys_Rep_2012}{} can also be investigated via this approach.
-We believe that our findings will stimulate further efforts in both developing and applying interpretable machine learning approaches to unveil new physics in both equilibrium and nonequilibrium complex many-body systems.
+The ISP usually has a primary focus on accurately and precisely inferring system parameters, and thus the uncertainty of regression results was naturally considered as unfavorable for performing such regression tasks.
+However, this unfavorable regression uncertainty actually assumes an intrinsic connection to the system's response properties, making it accommodate crucial information concerning possible phase transitions of the system under consideration.
+This enables the development of a fundamentally new type of generic unsupervised machine learning approach LFRU for automated detection of phases of matter, which is based on regression instead of classification and produces physically interpretable results, as manifested concretely in the cases of Ising model and the three-, six-, and seven-state clock models.
+The working mechanism of this approach is quite general, so its application is not restricted to temperature-driven transitions investigated here.
+Moreover, noticing that NNs can easily deal with not only the data generated from numerical simulations but also experimental data \citep{Rem_Nat_Phys_2019}, including both the real optical imaging \citep{Mulimani_PRR_2020} and preprocessed physical configurations such as snapshots of the many-body density matrix \citep{Bohrdt_Nat_Phys_2019}, hence LFRU is expected to be available for analyzing actual experiments as well.
+In addition, various possible phase transitions in a wide range of nonequilibrium complex many-body systems \citep{Volpe_Nat_Mach_Intell_2020,Chate_Annu_Rev_2020,Munoz_RMP_2018,Volpe_RMP_2016,Vicsek_Phys_Rep_2012}, such as the active matter systems described by the Vicsek model \citep{Vicsek_PRL_1995} consisting of self-propelled particles, can likewise be investigated via this approach \citep{Footnote}.
+In these regards, we believe that our findings will stimulate further efforts in both developing and applying physically interpretable machine learning approaches to unveil new physics in both equilibrium and nonequilibrium complex many-body systems.